Greek Meatballs

 How do I know when the meatballs are cooked through?

-The internal temperature should reach 160°F (70°C).
-You can also cut one open to check for doneness.
+The best way to check is to use a meat thermometer; the internal temperature should reach 160°F (70°C).
+Alternatively, you can cut one open to ensure it’s no longer pink inside.

-Can I bake Greek meatballs instead of frying?
+Can I bake the meatballs instead of frying them?

 Conclusion